LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

    Technically these are making calls to the apply methods of the Array and List companion objects.
-The details of how that works don’t really matter in CS1, but you can find them in the section on object-orientation under CS2.
+The details of how that works don’t really matter in introductory CS and DS, but you can find them in the section on object-orientation under CS2.
 We cover this topic later in our discussion of classes and objects.